"Employees are intangible assets—human assets."

 We will continue adding more colors to the beautiful “stained glass” that is made up of our employees and let it shine even more brightly to create value unique to HORIBA.

-HORIBA was selected "Nadeshiko Brand," an initiative recognizing enterprises that are outstanding in terms of encouraging women's success in the workplace based on a survey jointly held by the Ministry of Economy, Trade and Industry of Japan (METI) and the Tokyo Stock Exchange (TSE).
-For the third consecutive year, HORIBA has received this accolade.
+HORIBA was selected as "Semi-Nadeshiko Brand," an initiative recognizing enterprises that are outstanding in terms of encouraging women's success in the workplace based on a survey jointly held by the Ministry of Economy, Trade and Industry of Japan (METI) and the Tokyo Stock Exchange (TSE).

 The inclusion of diverse human resources forms a part of our management strategies at HORIBA, where management, HR, and field staff join hands together to promote diversity.
 Guided by our corporate motto, "Joy and Fun," we will continue to provide a great workplace where each and every employee is encouraged to fulfill his or her unique potential and have a sense of satisfaction with what he or she is doing, thus enhancing our corporate value.